worldforge/worldforge/libs/squall/README.md

 Squall is build along with the main Worldforge system.
 There are instructions to be found [here](../../README.md).

 However, you might not want to build all of Worldforge just to build Squall.
-You still need to invoke Conan at the top level, but there are some flags which can be used to limit the amount of unnecessary build.
-From the root directory ("../..") use these commands:
+In that case you can build Squall from this directory with these commands:

 ```bash
 conan install tools/conan --build missing